 Heshima Kenya, established in January 2008 as by co-founders Anne Sweeney and Talyn Good, closes this protection gap and has established a safe community that is led by the young women we empower.
 Not young children, but not yet confident adults, Heshima Kenya programs target refugee adolescent girls because they experience the highest rates of exploitation and abuse.
 Nearly 60% of the 365 girls and young women supported by Heshima Kenya have experienced some form of sexual and gender-based violence.

-Five years after its founding, Heshima Kenya is redefining how holistic models of protection should work for this population.
+Today, Heshima Kenya is very proud to have redefined how holistic models of protection should work for this population.